American Public University System vs Capella University

 The Verdict

-American Public University System significantly outperforms Capella University on financial ROI (50 vs 31).
-The 19-point gap reflects meaningfully better outcomes in earnings relative to cost.
-Unless Capella University offers something compelling for your specific situation - a top program in your major, a full scholarship, or non-financial factors that matter to you - the data favors American Public University System.
+On the money, this one isn't close: American Public University System clearly outperforms Capella University (50 vs 31), a 19-point gap driven by better earnings for what graduates paid.
+Unless Capella University brings something that matters to you specifically - a standout program in your major, a full scholarship, or reasons beyond the money - the data points to American Public University System.

 Want to personalize these numbers?